auth0/auth0.net/docs-source/index.md

 ### Client reuse and thread safety

-`ManagementApiClient` and `AuthenticationApiClient` are thread-safe with the exception of the `GetLastApiInfo` method.

-While the client objects are lightweight to instantiate by default they create their own `ApiConnection` object which creates its own `HttpClient`.
+`ManagementApiClient` and `AuthenticationApiClient` are thread-safe and while the client objects are lightweight to instantiate by default they create their own `HttpClientManagementConnection` and `HttpClientAuthenticationConnection` objects which in turn create their own `HttpClient`.
 In order to best utilize HTTP connections, the `HttpClient` should be shared as much as possible so it can perform the necessary thread-pooling.

-If for some reason you cannot share `ManagementApiClient` or `AuthenticationApi`, you should create a shared `HttpClient` (perhaps through `ServiceContainer`) and pass that through to their constructors.
+Your choices are either to:

+1. Share `ManagementApiClient` and `AuthenticationApiClient` across requests
+2. Share `HttpClientManagementConnection` and `HttpClientAuthenticationConnection` across `ManagementApiClient` and `AuthenticationApiClient` instances

 e.g.